baitoeywsd/ASEAN-5-Sustainability-Economic-Decoupling-Analysis-1950-2024/README.md

 ---

+### 7. 🏁 Conclusion

+The transition from "Growth at all costs" to "Sustainable Prosperity" is the defining challenge for the ASEAN-5 region.
+This analysis highlights that while economic decoupling is possible, it requires a deliberate shift in energy efficiency and policy intervention.
+This project serves as a data-driven framework to monitor that transition through the lens of Environmental Engineering and Data Science.
+---

-### 7. 📚 Data Sources & References
+### 8. 📚 Data Sources & References

 To ensure data integrity and transparency, this project utilizes high-fidelity datasets from the following sources:

 * **International Monetary Fund (IMF):** Used for historical GDP (PPP), population metrics, and future economic growth projections for ASEAN-5 nations.
 [Source: IMF Data Mapper]
-* **Our World in Data (OWID) via Luca Lullo (Kaggle):** The primary source for CO2 emission records, provided in the `co2_emission_1950_2024.csv file`.
+* **Our World in Data (OWID) via Luca Lullo (Kaggle):** The primary source for CO<sub>2</sub> emission records, provided in the `co2_emission_1950_2024.csv file`.
 * **Methodology:** All data was unified via SQL in `transformation_logic.sql` and exported to `asean_sustainability_transformed.csv` for longitudinal analysis.

----

-### 8. 🏁 Conclusion

-The transition from "Growth at all costs" to "Sustainable Prosperity" is the defining challenge for the ASEAN-5 region.
-This analysis highlights that while economic decoupling is possible, it requires a deliberate shift in energy efficiency and policy intervention.
-This project serves as a data-driven framework to monitor that transition through the lens of Environmental Engineering and Data Science.